SHARPENING

 4: Your clipper isn’t rated for the coat type

 If you have a light use clipper for example, but you’re trying to clip through a thick, double, non-shed or knotted coat, the clipper needs to be upgraded to match the coat type.
-A new or newly sharpened blade can’t make up for what the clipper is lacking.
+These higher-powered clippers are built to handle tough jobs and can prevent unnecessary strain on your equipment.

 If you've been using the same clipper with the same blades for a while, you might notice problems when you try to swap old blades for new ones.
-A clipper’s blade drive will become weaker or looser with age, which is normal expected wear and tear.
+Over time, the blade drive—the component responsible for moving the blade back and forth—can weaken or loosen due to wear and tear.
+A weakened blade drive often goes unnoticed because old blades with loosened tension continue to cut well.
+However, when you switch to new blades with tighter factory tension, the clipper may struggle.